CCP-NC/dipolar_averages/README.md

 there is little value in exceeding a radius of 20 Å. Note that a radius of 0 can be used to effetively calculate second moments on isolated molecules.
 - The static (non-dynamic) limit is calculated when no axes are given.

+## Examples

+The **Examples** directory contains DFT-optimised structures for diamantane (CSD refcode CONGRS) and triamantane (refcode TRIAMT01), hence

+`vanVleckCalculator.py --radius 15 --axis C1:3 Examples/CONGRSrelaxed_geomopt-out.cif`

+will output

+>Structure analysed: Z = 4, Z' = 1<br>
+>Number of molecules for intermolecular interactions: 54<br>
+>Label	Intra-drss/kHz	Inter-drss/kHz<br>
+>H1	3.32 	12.06<br>
+>H9	13.56 	8.25<br>
+>H33	13.58 	8.41<br>
+>H57	11.17 	8.47<br>
+>Intramolecular contribution to mean d_SS: 148.98 kHz^2<br>
+>Intermolecular contribution to mean d_SS at 15 Å: 77.68 kHz^2<br>
+>Overall mean d_SS: 226.67 kHz^2    Mean d_RSS 15.06 kHz<br>
+>Second moment: 102.00 (Intra: 67.04  Inter: 34.96) kHz^2<br>

+In other words, the structure contains four molecules of diamantane in the unit cell, one unique molecule.
+54 molecules are within 15 Å of the reference molecule.
+The following table gives the intramolecular and intermolecular contributions to the root-sum-square dipolar coupling at the 4 crystallographically distinct H sites.
+The final lines give the mean sum-square and root-sum-square couplings, followed by the corresponding second moments (proportional to the mean sum-square-coupling).

+## Contributing

+The code is being made available through GitHub to encourage further development.
+You are welcome to contribute to development by raising issues or forking your own version to develop and potentially merge back (through a pull request).